vrena4567/vrena4567/README.md

-- 👋 Hi, I’m Renata, a Junior Backend Developer, a Junior Software Test Automater.
+- 👋 Hi, I’m Renata, a Junior Backend Developer, a Junior Software Test Automation Engineer.
 - 🌱 At the moment I'm deepening my knowledge in .NET.
 - 💼 I'm currently on the lookout for a role in backend development, ideally writing in C# or Java, but I'm open to trying out new technologies as well.
 - ⚡ Fun fact: I'm also a ceritfied pychologist, but recently I switched professions.
 I'm still very much interested in the human psyche but I'm also into developing and creating usable applications and websites.
 Later on I hope I can combine these two interest of mine.